Master of Arts in Teaching

-Each student is responsible for arranging field experience, student teaching internships and classroom observations with the school district of his/her choice.
-While UMUC is able to provide support and assistance in securing field experience, the university cannot guarantee that all school districts will grant permission to enter the classroom.
-Additionally, states and local school districts have varying regulations and policies regarding student teaching.
-Please remain informed about the student teaching requirements in your state, locality and/or the Department of Defense.
+Each student is responsible for following the required procedures for arranging field experiences and classroom observations within the school district of his or her choice.
+While UMUC is able to provide support and assistance in securing field placements, the university cannot guarantee that all school districts will grant MAT students permission to enter the classroom.
+Also, states and local school districts have varying regulations and policies regarding field experiences and student teaching.
+Students are advised to remain informed about the student teaching requirements for their state and locality and the Department of Defense.

 Students are responsible for remaining informed about the teacher certification requirements of the state in which they seek to become certified.
 Teacher certification requirements are constantly evolving in many states.
 Please be sure to confirm the requirements and any reciprocity arrangements with the state's certifying agency.
 State specific information is available through The National Association of State Directors of Teacher Education and Certification's Web site.

 Students residing in Kentucky may not complete field and clinical work in public/private schools in the state but may be able to do so in U.S. Department of Defense Education Activity (DoDEA) schools.

 Note to Students Who Wish to Teach in North Carolina

 Students residing in North Carolina may not complete field and clinical work in public/private schools in the state but may be able to do so in U.S. Department of Defense Education Activity (DoDEA) schools.